XCASTER

 To verify that XCASTER is broadcasting its details, use the following command:

-This command will display a list of devices broadcasting their details under the _xcaster._tcp
+This command will display a list of devices broadcasting their details under the _xcaster._tcp service.
+If your machine is listed, XCASTER is running and broadcasting successfully.

 With this setup, XCASTER ensures XDASH can dynamically discover and manage devices across the Vision Team's infrastructure.